-The surgeon comes to see you and writes his or her initials beside the eye having the operation using a special pen.
+The surgeon comes to see you and puts his or her initials near the eye having the operation with a special pen.

 You are then taken to the operating room.
-The surgical team greets you and checks you name and eye being done.
+The surgical team greets you and checks your name and eye being done.
 This is called the 'surgical pause'.

 Surgery is done using local anaesthetic.
 This means only your eye is frozen.
-You will feel pressure during the procedure.
+You may feel pressure during the procedure.
 You are given pain medication when needed.
+The cataract is then replaced with a new lens called an implant.
 You may have an eye patch put on.

-The operation takes 1 hour.
+The operation takes about 30 minutes.